Current project status

 - resolve the inconsistencies between the current Code and other legislation;

 - clarify the rights of landowners to remove network equipment from land;

 - specify limited rights for operators to upgrade and share their network equipment; and

 - improve the procedure for resolving disputes under the Code.

-As agreed with the Department for Culture, Media and Sport at the inception of the project, our report does not include a draft Bill; it will be for Government to draft and implement a revised Code.
+As agreed with the Department for Culture, Media and Sport at the inception of the project, our report did not include a draft Bill; it was for Government to draft and implement a revised Code.

 Area of law